cscorley/dissertation/chapters/1_introduction/1_terminology.md

 :   a token representing the name of an entity

 comment
-:   a sequence of tokens delimited by language specific markers (e.g., `/* */`
+:   a sequence of tokens delimited by language-specific markers (e.g., `/* */`
 or `#`)

 literal
-:   a sequence of tokens delimited by language specific markers (e.g., `' '`
+:   a sequence of tokens delimited by language-specific markers (e.g., `' '`
 for strings)

 document, $d$